Panasonic Lumix DMC-GX7 Review

 Ergonomics of the GX7 are good.
 There are dual control-dials and buttons for every important settings, plus an outstanding number of customizable buttons.
 The modal EC function which Panasonic insists of implementing is annoying at best.
 The eyelet on the grip side is a pain after prolonged shooting but should not be a problem for casual photography.

-Panasonic DMC-GX7 Facts
+Panasonic DMC-GX7 Highlights

 Sensor-Size: 17 x 13mm